 The Space Shuttle Scramble Squares® puzzle features the United States Space Shuttle program and the International Space Station, which is now under construction.
 Both children and adults make this puzzle among the top selling Scramble Squares® puzzles.
-Back in stock 2022.
-Please check back!
+Back in stock April 2022.
+Please check back for lift off!

 The Space Shuttle program was created by the National Aeronautics and Space Administration of the United States of America for the purpose of providing routine access to space.
 Space Shuttles carry space labs into space and deploy, recover and repair automated space satellites and construct, staff and supply the International Space Station.
 The Space Shuttle flight system is comprised of three main components: the Orbiter that carries human and scientific payload, an external tank that contains the liquid lift off fuel used by the Orbiter’s main engines and two solid rocket boosters that assist the main rocket in exiting the Earth’s gravitational pull.
 The Orbiter and the solid rocket boosters are reusable, but the main external fuel tank is used up and jettisoned just before the Orbiter goes into orbit around the Earth.
 At the conclusion of its space mission, the Space Shuttle conducts maneuvers to cease its orbiting.
 It reenters the Earth’s atmosphere at a high angle, and when it reaches a low altitude, the Orbiter goes into horizontal flight for an airplane type of landing.